A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 You can either click on email or login to a dashboard to view the report.

 Exploring Detectify Report

-Reporting is what as a website owner or security analyst would be looking for.
-It’s essential as you will need to fix the findings what you see in the report.
+Reporting is what a website owner or security analyst would be looking for.
+It’s essential as you will need to fix the findings that you see in the report.

-When you log into Dashboard, you will see your website list.
+When you log in to the Dashboard, you will see your website list.

-You can see last scan date & timing, some findings, and overall score.
+You can see the last scan date & timing, some findings, and overall score.

 - Red icon – high

 High severity is dangerous, and it should always be the first to fix in your priority list.